Published: May 4, 2023

 By default, the background of the RAZ Memory Cell Phone is black.
 Each picture is presented as a circle approximately 1 inch in diameter.
 So, the pictures are quite large for individuals with low vision.
 The names underneath the pictures are white, providing good contrast with the black background.

-The caregiver can change the background to white in the event that the low-vision senior prefers black on white.
+The caregiver can change the background to white if the low-vision senior prefers black on white.

-As a result of the large pictures and good contrast, the RAZ Memory Cell Phone works well for seniors who are visually impaired.
+As a result of the large pictures or icons, and the excellent contrast, the RAZ Memory Cell Phone works well for visually impaired seniors.

-The other version of the phone is priced at $349.00 and works with Verizon, AT&T, and T-Mobile.
+The phone costs $349.00 and works with Verizon, AT&T, and T-Mobile.
 In other words, the phone can be used with just about any wireless provider, including wireless resellers such as MINT Mobile, Ultra Mobile, Straight Talk, Net10, Cricket Wireless, Consumer Cellular, and Metro by T-Mobile.
 This phone also comes with a free SIM card and three (3) free months of service from Affinity Cellular, which operates on the Verizon network.
 After the free service, the cost is $25 per month.
 For more information click here or call 1-800-729-0083.

-The Jitterbug Smart3 is sold by lively; it is designed to be a simplified smartphone.
+The Jitterbug Smart4 is sold by Lively; it is designed to be a simplified smartphone.

-The Jitterbug Smart3 has the appearance of a modern smartphone.
-The display has a “teardrop” at the top to accommodate the camera and is a generous 6.22”.
-On the right edge of the phone are the volume rocker and power button.
-The left edge includes a dedicated Google Assistant button and the SIM card tray.
-The top edge of the phone includes a microphone and audio jack, while the bottom edge includes the speaker, another microphone, and the USB charging port.
-The rear of the phone includes the camera set up.
+The Jitterbug Smart4 has the appearance of a modern smartphone.
+The display has a “teardrop” at the top to accommodate the camera and is a generous 6.7”.
+The right edge of the phone includes the volume rocker and power button.
+The left edge includes a SIM card tray.
+The top edge has a microphone and the top speaker, while the bottom edge includes a bottom speaker, another microphone, and the USB charging port.
+The rear of the phone has a camera setup.

 In the menu system, the text size and contrast are very good.
 The characters are bolded and large, and the color contrast is black on white.
 In the standard applications (e.g., Google Maps), however, the text size and contrast are the same as on any smartphone.